 EMT 139st b replica

-the return of the legend, designed in 1959 and, after more then 60 years, still available in 2020, brand new, hand-built in The Netherlands
+the return of the legend, designed in 1959 and, after almost 65 years, still available in 2024, brand new, hand-built in The Netherlands

 One of the most wanted parts for the earlier EMT 927st and EMT 930st professional turntables are the EMT 139st and EMT 139st b stereo phono tube equalizer amplifiers.
 Around the world there are only a handful of the original amplifiers left, they are very rare and highly sought-after and the ones still out there are the property of passionated EMT collectors and always in use in their beloved EMT 927st and/or EMT 930st turntables.